-Today's UV index in Osteroden, Germany will be up to 5.3, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Osteroden, Germany will be up to 7.2, indicating a high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 Osterode, Germany, typically has a UV index ranging from low to moderate throughout the year, with higher values in late spring and summer.
 This means the sun's ultraviolet rays are not very strong most of the time.